Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 STATIC_ASSERT_SIZEOF(s_MyStruct, 806);
 ```

 Enum names should be prefixed with `e_` and named according to their purpose.
-Entries should be written in `PamelCase`, prefixed with the enum's name.
+Entries should be written in `PascalCase`, prefixed with the enum's name.

 Example: